Vishal Shrivastav

 ECE 60850: Datacenter and Cloud Networks offered under course number ECE 69500 until Spring 2025. |

-I am broadly a computer network researcher.
-More specifically, I build networked systems for modern datacenters and cloud platforms.
-My research adopts the full-stack approach to building networked systems, that ranges from the low-level network hardware design to designing the higher-level network architecture, algorithms, and protocols, with the primary objective of maximizing the system performance.
+I broadly research computer networks.
+Specifically, I build networked systems for modern datacenters and cloud platforms.
+My research adopts a full-stack approach to building networked systems, that ranges from the low-level network hardware design to designing the higher-level network architecture, algorithms, and protocols, with the primary objective of maximizing the system performance.
 My current research is focused on the following topics:

 Reconfigurable networks |